jsdecena/aggrepay/README.md

 3. Once your customer has filled their credit card details, it will go back to your `success_url` you defined in your credential dashboard at https://aggreg82r.com

+___

-4. Not PHP?
+# Not PHP?
 No Problem.
 Try curl

-> Step 1.
-Your backend should request for the token first and save it to be used in Step 2.
+1. Your backend should request for the token first and save it to be used in Step 2.

 ```curl
 curl --request POST \